James Williams is an OII DPhil alumnus. He studied the ethics of attention and persuasion in technology design.

-His other interests include virtual/mixed reality systems, gaming, space travel, and the work of James Joyce.
+James is a frequent speaker, consultant for companies and governments, and commentator on technology issues in the media.
+In addition to philosophy, ethics, and technology design, his interests include virtual/mixed reality systems, languages, space travel, and the work of James Joyce.
 His first computer was a TI-99/4A.

 James holds a M.S. in Human-Centered Design and Engineering from the University of Washington and a B.A. in English Literature from Seattle Pacific University.

 philosophy, ethics, attention, persuasive technology, behavioral economics, games, task and goal management, virtual reality, augmented reality, literature, narrative, human-computer interaction, education, advertising, product design

 Supervisors at the OII